Employment reaches record high after stronger than normal first quarter

 The labour force, which like the numbers employed has never been bigger, rose 2.7 per cent to 2,416,300 on an unadjusted basis in the year to the first quarter of 2019.
 The participation rate nudged up to 62 per cent, up from 61.6 per cent.

-The State’s unemployment rate is below the average for the European Union, while its employment rate is higher.
+The Irish unemployment rate is below the average for the European Union, while its employment rate is higher.

+But while the pace of jobs growth in the economy is notably faster than in that of the State’s main trading partners, “it is also significantly choppier,” said Austin Hughes, chief economist of KBC Bank Ireland.

+“While the first quarter numbers should underpin expectations of very healthy Irish economic growth in 2019, a less certain global environment and strains on capacity in some areas of the Irish economy, together with the ingrained volatility of Irish data, caution against simply extrapolating forward today’s data into projections of a dramatic surge in Irish growth.”